tsboom/dwetl/README.md

 `source venv/bin/activate`

-Download the requirements using python3.
-You may need to use `pip3` depending on how your path is configured.
+Make sure when you are inside your virtual environment `(venv)` should show up in your terminal on the left-hand side, and your python --version should be Python 3.

 `pip install -r requirements.txt`

 If you get an error about psycopg2, you will need to make sure you have postgresql installed.
 You can do it with homebrew `brew install postgresql` and try installing the requirements again.

-Copy the "env_example" file to ".env" and configure:
+Copy the "env_example" file to ".env" and edit the .env file with your environment information:

 `cp env_example .env`